Barbell Comparison Guide: How to Pick the Best Barbell

 • a stainless-steel shaft with hard chrome sleeves;

-The Double Black Diamond also has IPF-standard knurl markings and a 29mm diameter to comply with IPF standards.
-But its sleeve construction is as good as it gets for a power bar – high-end bronze bushings allow for consistent rotation, while ensuring incredible strength and stiffness to withstand heavy loads.
+The Double Black Diamond and Black Diamond also have IPF-standard knurl markings and a 29mm diameter to comply with IPF standards.
+But the sleeve construction is as good as it gets for a power bar – high-end bronze bushings allow for consistent rotation, while ensuring incredible strength and stiffness to withstand heavy loads.
 This bar can handle up to 1,500lbs.
 And if you’re maxing that out, message us immediately because we want an autograph.

-As a premium option, this bar is topped off with beautiful, metal endcaps with unique designs.
+As a premium option, these bars are topped off with beautiful, metal endcaps with unique designs.

 If you want a specialty deadlift bar: Hades Deadlift Bar